argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 :::{tip}
-You'll see the login screen where you need to use either argilla or team with the default passwords (1234).
-Remember you can change the passwords using secret variables.
+You'll see the login screen where you need to use either admin or argilla with the default passwords (12345678).
+Remember you can change the passwords using secret environment variables.
 If you get a 500 error when introducing the credentials, make sure you have correctly introduce the password.
 :::

 <div class="flex justify-center">